PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 are unchanged, bringing the directly testable generated-source boundary to 36 functions without moving graph-aware canonicalization policy.

+Seven capture-free fast-precanonicalize statement decoders extend this boundary to 43 functions: aligned binary assignment, simple return, dynamic Pool, local-response normalization, Softmax, Resize, and ReduceMax.
+Their moved ASTs are unchanged.
+The orchestrator's local binary-anchor decoder was identical to the existing shared decoder apart from its parameter name, so it now uses the shared implementation.
+The fast-precanonicalize orchestrator contains no nested function definitions; graph-aware ordering and mutation remain in the exporter.

 Pure generated-source rewrites now live in the Torch-free `pytorch_source_rewrites.py`.
 Channel-first GAP-to-Conv bridge folding, explicit channel-last GAP output materialization, SE scale/binary bridge rewriting,